 I love buying frugal furniture.
-In fact, only three pieces of furniture in our home were purchased new, but they were on sale (that’s for YOU, Brandy Nichols).
+In fact, only three pieces of modern furniture in our home were purchased new, but they were on sale (that’s for YOU, Brandy Nichols).
 The rest we purchased used.
 For more info on how I save money on furniture, check out my post about that.

 - We have been trying to live debt free for years, after thoroughly trashing our credit rating, history, everything, the works.
 We finally swam out of that mess, and have been debt free for/or almost for over 12 years.
 We had 2 small ones in that time, but paid them back way early, no mortgage, don’t own cards, they don’t own us, haven’t had cable tv of any kind for over 15 yr.
 Vehicles are old, but paid for.
 But even after all the work, studying, and working hard, we still can’t save any for the rainy day expenses that come.
 Still too much living month to month.
 Doing most of the right stuff, still need help saving.
 Any thoughts, and yes, we pay our tithes.
 Thanks.